vikashsinghba/-LuxeRetail-Group-Business-Performance-Analysis-Dashboard/README.md

 <img width="679" height="376" alt="Screenshot LuxeRetail Power BI Dashboard" src=https://github.com/vikashsinghba/-LuxeRetail-Group-Business-Performance-Analysis-Dashboard/blob/main/LUXE%20Retail%20Business%20Performance%20Dashboard%202.png/>

 ## Key Insights from Dashboard
-**Category Leadership:** Watches (TimeCraft) leads with ₹3,239M net sales (28.6% of revenue) and the portfolio's highest margin at 54.6% GM reflecting its Ultra-Premium positioning.
+- **Category Leadership:** Watches (TimeCraft) leads with ₹3,239M net sales (28.6% of revenue) and the portfolio's highest margin at 54.6% GM reflecting its Ultra-Premium positioning.
-**Regional Concentration:** South and North together drive 48% of total revenue (₹5,476M of ₹11,341M).
+- **Regional Concentration:** South and North together drive 48% of total revenue (₹5,476M of ₹11,341M).
-**Strong Growth, Seasonal Peaks:**
-- Net sales grew 13.1% YoY (FY24-25) and 9.5% YoY (FY25-26) led by Luxury Fashion and Beauty & Cosmetics
-- October–November sales run ~1.35–1.37× the monthly average, confirming a festive-season demand spike.
+- **Strong Growth, Seasonal Peaks:** Net sales grew 13.1% YoY (FY24-25) and 9.5% YoY (FY25-26) led by Luxury Fashion and Beauty & Cosmetics and October–November sales run 1.35–1.37× the monthly average, confirming a festive-season demand spike.
-**Budget Outperformance:** Actual net sales (₹11,341M) far exceeded the ₹4,736M budget with Gross Profit (₹5,180M) coming in at over 2.7× the budgeted figure.
+- **Budget Outperformance:** Actual net sales (₹11,341M) far exceeded the ₹4,736M budget with Gross Profit (₹5,180M) coming in at over 2.7× the budgeted figure.
-**Margin & Mix Opportunities:** Blended Gross Margin stands at 45.7%; Beauty & Cosmetics and Accessories are the smallest categories by revenue but rank among the highest margins (47.4% and 44.5% GM), making them strong candidates for mix-led investment while Home Décor and Footwear trail on profitability.
+- **Margin & Mix Opportunities:** Blended Gross Margin stands at 45.7%; Beauty & Cosmetics and Accessories are the smallest categories by revenue but rank among the highest margins (47.4% and 44.5% GM), making them strong candidates for mix-led investment while Home Décor and Footwear trail on profitability.